ddbj/www/_biosample/submission-e.md

 ## Update BioSample  {#update-biosample}

 It is possible to update data after registration.
 Please contact us from [Message form](/contact-ddbj-e.html).
+You can confirm updated samples by downloding the attribute tsv (example, SSUB000001.txt) in the ATTRIBUTES of the D-way BiSample submission page.